Tibetan antelope: Conservation

 The antelope are killed for their wool, which is woven into the luxury fabric shahtoosh, threatening the species' survival.

 Since 1979, Tibetan antelope has had legal protection under the Convention on International Trade in Endangered Species (CITES).
 Killing, harming or trading in the animal is illegal worldwide, as more than 160 countries are CITES signatories.
 It also used to be listed as Endangered by the World Conservation Union and the United States Fish and Wildlife Service due to commercial poaching for their underwool, competition with local domesticated herds, and the development of their rangeland for gold mining.
 Tibetan antelopes' underfur (down hair), being extremely soft, fine and warm, is known as shahtoosh and has traditionally been woven by craftsmen and women in Kashmir into shawls in high demand in India as girls' dowry and in Europe as a symbol of wealth and status.
 Such demands resulted in massive illegal poaching in the second half of the 20th century.
 In consequence, the population of this species has suffered a severe decline from nearly a million (estimated) at the turn of the 20th century to less than 75,000 in the 1990s.
 Although formerly affected by poaching, it is now among the best safeguarded wildlife in the Tibetan Plateau, thanks to effective conservation efforts by the Chinese government since late 1990s.
+These conservation initiatives were prompted in part by the 1994 killing of local official and environmentalist Sonam Dargye by armed poachers.
+His death brought national attention to the poaching of the species, and he was posthumously awarded the title of "Environmental Defender" by the Chinese government.
 A 2009 assessment estimated an increased population of 150,000.
-The struggle to stop illegal antelope hunting was portrayed in the 2004 film, Kekexili: Mountain Patrol.
+The struggle to stop illegal antelope hunting, based on the anti-poaching patrol founded by Sonam Dargye, was portrayed in the 2004 film, Kekexili: Mountain Patrol and 2026 television series Tree of Life.
 In September 2016, Tibetan antelope has been reclassified on the International Union for Conservation of Nature (IUCN) Red list from Endangered to Near Threatened due to the increased population.